aflah02/Storage-Usage-Tracker/README.md

 ## Acknowledgments

-The File Size Analyzer app was inspired by the need to quickly assess the sizes of files and folders within a directory without navigating through the file explorer.
+The File Size Tracker app was inspired by the need to quickly assess the sizes of files and folders within a directory without navigating through the file explorer.

 ---